-Changes in July added a requirement of an International English Language Testing System (IELTS), or equivalent test, score of five in each component.
+Changes in July added a language requirement.
+An IELTS or equivalent test needs to completed scoring at least 5 in each component.
 The age requirement remains below 50 at the time of application to the Temporary Residence Transition stream.

-From December the Department will collect Tax File Numbers for these visa holders, and data will be matched with the Australian Tax Office’s records to ensure that visa holders are not paid less than their nominated salary.
+From December the Department will collect Tax File Numbers for these visa holders.
+Data will be matched with the Australian Tax Office’s records to ensure that visa holders are paid their nominated salary.

 - Training levy: Employers nominating a worker for an Employer Nomination Scheme (ENS) or Regional Sponsored Migration Scheme (RSMS) visa must pay a contribution to the Skilling Australians Fund.
 The fee will be $3000 for companies with annual turnover of less than $10 million or $5000 for all others.